 48 Hours in Chicago: Things to Do in Chicago

 Chicago is one of the biggest cities in the United States.
 There are tons of activities and tourist spots to visit.
-In this post, I want to share with you things to do in Chicago.
-If you only have 48 hours in Chicago, this post is perfect for you.
+I want to share things to do in Chicago with you in this post.
+If you only have 48 hours in Chicago, this post is perfect.

 Things to do in Chicago